Skip to content

 +--------------------------------+

-So to pick key corresponding to maximum value apply ArgMax aggregation operation to key -> value pair.
-Example: Selecting wisest person in each city.
+To select the key corresponding to the maximum value, apply the ArgMax aggregation operation to the key -> value pair.

 Human(name: "Socrates", iq: 250, year_of_birth: -470, location: "Athens");